datacite/blog/source/posts/data-driven-development.html.md

 doi: 10.5438/5PS5-G3V~
 published: true
 ---
 This week I start as the new DataCite Technical Director.
 While I get up to speed with existing DataCite services and infrastructure, and we start to launch new services (e.g. this blog), this is also a good time to communicate the overall approach I am taking.
-I like to call it **Data-Driven Development**, or **DDD** as we all love acronyms.
+I like to call it **Data-Driven Development**, or **DDD** as we all love acronyms.READMORE

 ![Blick auf Hannover [@https://doi.org/10.3932/ETHZ-A-000159123]](/images/2015/08/Fel_048248-RE-2.jpg)